 Being citrus season, my market is exploding in a riot of colorful oranges sanguines.
 The merchants always slice a couple of blood oranges open and leave them facing outward, since they are a beacon to shoppers who marvel at their color, and can’t resist bringing a few home.
 When I started working at Chez Panisse back in the 1980’s, few had seen red-fleshed oranges and guests were forever asking me, “How do you get the oranges that color?”

 The great thing about this recipe is—you don’t even need a recipe!
-The directions are below, but here’s a few astuces that you might be interested in:
+The directions are below, but here are a few tips that you might be interested in: